0ddjob/Commodore_VIC20/Internal_8KB/README.md

 ## Status
 25-Apr-2025: Initial design done, checking-over before sending to PCBWAY for fabrication<br>
 10-May-2025: Test PCB built & being tested<br>
 11-May-2025: IT WORKS!
-But, some small revisions to the board are required ...
+But, some small revisions to the board are required ...<br>
 12-May-2025: Revisions to board made, new 74LS138 daughterboard created, this README still needs to be updated<br>